 Here is an overview of the units we cover:

 Computing draws together the strands of computer science, information technology and digital literacy, and seeks to equip children with computational thinking skills and the creativity they need to understand and change the World.
 Children learn the fundamental principles and processes of computation; they gain practical experience of writing code to solve problems and to model systems; they become skilled at creating high quality content using digital tools; and become safe, responsible and critical users of technology.

 In Computing, we learn about how technology works and how to use it safely.

 Words we use in computing

-An emphasis on participation, learning key sports skills while understanding the specific rules of major sports, and a healthily competitive attitude combine to make sport an important feature of the school, both within the school day and after school.
+An emphasis on participation, learning key sports skills while understanding the specific rules of major sports, and a healthily competitive attitude combine to make sport an important feature of Morehall Primary, both within the school day and after school.

 Music is an integral part of Morehall Primary.
-The teaching of music takes place in all classes weekly, as well opportunities to sing together in our weekly whole-school singing assembly and as part of our school choir.
+The teaching of music takes place in all classes weekly, as well as opportunities to sing together in our weekly whole-school singing assembly and as part of our school choir.
 Children learn the basics in Music theory, as well as practical applications via our extensively resourced music room.

 In an increasing globalised world, learning a modern foreign language equips our children with the skills to make connections with different people and cultures.
 Knowledge of a modern foreign language develops a confidence in pupils which equips them with the communication skills needed in Europe and a global marketplace.

 We use "Language Angels" as a basis to deliver French lessons to our pupils, covering listening, reading and writing skills through interactive and engaging activities.